 I’m not sure how much I’ve learnt, or how much sage advice I’ve passed on in this post.
 In the last couple of days I’ve finished an assignment, filmed, failed to edit and scheduled a video for the No. 1 Readers’ Club, phoned PayPal because my Patreon money is stuck in my Patreon account (it is still stuck) and done a cool thing with The Princess and the Dragon that I’ll share with you next week.
 So I’m ready to close the lid on the week and regain some human-ness.
 Wait, I wrote that sentence before I learnt that Helen McCrory died.
 I think I want to have a gin and watch Peaky Blinders.
 I was just thinking about Aunt Polly today.
 Stop taking nice things, 2021.

 Let me know if this has inspired you to swap out your tech use, or put you off the whole idea of brick phones.
 Let me know your Helen McCrory memories.
 Let me know how much gin is the right amount for a Friday night in sort of-lockdown with a livestream and some laundry.

 Want to support this blog and/or enjoy exclusive access to stories and chatter from me?
 Join the No. 1 Reader’s Club on Patreon!
-Alternatively, use the button below for one-off support of as much or as little as you’d like.
+Alternatively, use the button below for one-off support of as much or as little as you’d like (if you’d prefer, you can use PayPal or Ko-fi).
 If you’re into fairy tales and/or want a brief respite from reality, you can also buy my book, The Princess and the Dragon and Other Stories About Unlikely Heroes, from most ebook retailers and as a paperback from Amazon.
 (That link’s an affiliate.
 Gotta scrape every penny from Bezos, you know?)